 The mid-December 2012 decline in gross notional outstanding for CDX contracts also corresponds in magnitude to a sharp drop in gross notional outstanding of single-name CDS contracts on entities that are CDX constituents in the same time period, as shown in Figure 9.
-Because mandatory post-trade transparency did not apply to single-name CDS contracts during the control and event periods, the similarity between the results for CDX contracts and single-name CDS contracts on entities that are CDX constituents may suggest that the mid-December 2012 decline in gross notional outstanding for CDX contracts was due to the 20 December maturity date and other factors, rather than to the introduction of post-trade transparency in certain index CDS markets.
-On the other hand, one reason for this tandem decline in gross notional outstanding of single-name CDS contracts also may have affected single-name CDS contracts on entities that are CDX constituents that are CDX constituents, or that the decline in gross notional outstanding of single-name CDS contracts on entities that are CDX constituents also may have affected CDX contracts.
+Because mandatory post-trade transparency did not apply to single-name CDS contracts during the control and event periods, the similarity between the results for CDX contracts and single-name CDS contracts on entities that are CDX constituents may suggest that the mid-December 2012 decline in gross notional outstanding for CDX contracts was due to the 20 December maturity date and other factors (which may include central clearing, compression and market events), rather than to the introduction of post-trade transparency in certain index CDS markets.
+On the other hand, one reason for this tandem decline in gross notional outstanding could be that a decline in gross notional outstanding of CDX contracts also may have affected single-name CDS contracts.
 For example, this spillover effect could reflect the extent to which one product may function as a hedging arrangement for the other.